CPScript/CPScript/README.md

 ## Things iv created!

-Progects | what they do
+Projects | what they do
 --------- | ---------
 [YourAcutie.TXT]❤️ | This is basicly the exact same as ILOVEYOU.TXT, its my virsion of that <3 [Smile]😊 | :D Smile is a php program that i made to crash your pc, i made it because one of my friends said i couldn't :D